 I am an advocate of open-source software.
 I am familiar with Linux, with my experience mainly in Debian-based distros such as Ubuntu and Linux Mint.
 I am also a professional English copywriter and editor with years of experience in a wide range of writing styles, from news writing to scholarly writing.

 Like every Singaporean male, I serve National Service.
 I am a trained combat engineer and am currently on a voluntary extension of my service, serving as a Regimental Sergeant-Major holding the rank of Third Warrant Officer in the Singapore Armed Forces.
 I assist my Brigade Commander and Brigade Sergeant-Major in operations planning, as well as supervise training activities and logistics, compliance with training safety and discipline standards of more than 2,000 men and junior commanders in my battalion.

 I am a sixth-generation Singaporean of ethnic Teochew（潮州）Chinese descent.
 Unfortunately, while I can understand the Teochew dialect, I don't speak it very well.
 I possess native, first language proficiency in English and Mandarin Chinese.

 My research interests range widely.
-Broadly, I am interested in media effects, public relations, health communication, emotions, fake news and online misinformation, public opinion, cognitive science, big data, machine learning, artificial intelligence, and critical theory, especially in Asian contexts.
-I have published papers in these areas (for details, see my CV).
+Broadly, I am interested in media effects, public relations, health communication, online misinformation, privacy, AI and big data, and critical theory, especially in Asian contexts.
+Works that I have published can be found on my CV).

 I prefer quantitative methods (but I do qualitative research too!) and am familiar with classical statistical analyses used in the field of communications such as t-test, ANOVA, and linear regression.
 I also have experience with generalized linear models, structural equation modeling, and mixed-effects models.